Division of Child Psychiatry

 The Child and Youth Mental Health Program (CYMHP) provides services for children, youth and families who are dealing with mental health concerns (up to their 18th birthday).
 The services we provide span the continuum of care, and include (1) Community Education and the Family Resource Centre, (2) the Child and Youth Emergency Mental Health Services (CHYMES), (3) Ambulatory Services, (4) Day Hospital, and (5) Inpatient Services.
+We also provide consultation-liaison services to McMaster Children’s Hospital.
 We are located at two sites, McMaster Children’s Hospital and Ron Joyce Children's Heath Care.
 Care is provided by multi-disciplinary teams including child psychiatry, psychology, nursing, social work, child and youth workers, occupational therapy, and pharmacy.

 Mental health problems and health service utilization of teen mothers; evaluation of the Big Brothers Big Sisters Adult Mentoring Program

 Understanding neurobiological mechanisms of mood disorders in youth and possible early interventions; effects of physical activity in patients with mood disorders; multigenerational transmission of risk for psychopathology

 Measurement and treatment of emotion dysregulation, primarily in adolescent patients; clinical study testing the ability of EEG to distinguish chronic irritability from depression in a broad clinical sample and how baseline EEG may be related to treatment responsiveness to antidepressant; epidemiologic study of factors associated with antidepressant responsiveness in teens, and measurement of irritability and oppositional defiant disorder